open-telemetry/opentelemetry-specification/semantic_conventions/README.md

 ## Writing semantic conventions

-Refer to the [syntax](https://github.com/open-telemetry/build-tools/tree/main/semantic-conventions/syntax.md) for how to write the YAML files for semantic conventions.
+Refer to the [syntax](https://github.com/open-telemetry/build-tools/tree/main/semantic-conventions/syntax.md) for how to write the YAML files for semantic conventions and what the YAML properties mean.

 A schema file for VS code is configured in the `/.vscode/settings.json` of this repository, enabling auto-completion and additional checks.
 Refer to